TarunGopinath6/OpenENV-GraphForge/BLOG.md

 ---

-## Proven Gains: Training GRPO on a Small Model
+## Proven Gains: Training a Small Model to Think in Graphs

 We trained **Qwen2.5-3B-Instruct** using **GRPO (Group Relative Policy Optimization)** with LoRA fine-tuning (r=16, α=32).